 Setting up a budget Home Gym

-Jo Williams provides some effective ideas for setting up a home gym without spending too much money.
+Jo Williams provides some ideas for setting up a home gym without spending too much money.

 Keep It Simple with Basic Workout Gear

-There is no need to purchase expensive weight machines, treadmills, and stationary bikes when you can use your own body's weight as resistance and still get a great cardiovascular, fat-burning, and muscle-building workout.
+There is no need to purchase expensive weight machines, treadmills, and stationary bikes when you can use your body's weight as resistance and still get a great cardiovascular, fat-burning, and muscle-building workout.
 Basic workout items you can purchase in stores and online include small dumbbells, resistance bands, yoga mats, and exercise balls, among others.
-Visit Gumtree to find great deals locally on the home gym accessories you need to get a strong workout.
-Then focus on yoga postures, basic weight training routines that work your entire body with low weights and plenty of repetitions, and stretches that will prevent injuries and muscle soreness.
+Visit Gumtree to find great deals locally on the home gym accessories you need to get an intense workout.
+Then focus on yoga postures, basic weight training routines that work your entire body with low weights, and plenty of repetitions and stretches that will prevent injuries and muscle soreness.
 And do not forget your crunches and push-ups!

 A Private Space with a Mirror

-Two other essentials when it comes to creating a home gym: a room you can call your own with plenty of privacy, and a full-length mirror to watch your form.
-If you can set aside a dedicated exercise room in your home, you definitely want it to be free from distractions.
+Two other essentials when it comes to creating a home gym: a room you can call yours with plenty of privacy and a full-length mirror to watch your form.
+If you can set aside a dedicated exercise room in your home, you want it to be free from distractions.
 You should be able to close the door, turn on your favourite workout DVD, or play some music so that you can shut off the rest of the world and focus on yourself for just a little while every day.
-Make sure your space has a mirror as well so that you can be certain you are executing each and every movement with the proper alignment and form.
-This will prevent injuries and ensure you get the best burn and the results you are looking for.
+Make sure your space has a mirror so that you can be sure you are executing each movement with the proper alignment and form.
+This will prevent injuries and ensure you get the best results.

 Splurging on Expensive Equipment